at58474/Time-Series-ARIMA-SARIMA/README.md

 - These are the lower and upper bounds for the order parameters of the ARIMA and SARIMA models
 - To run just ARIMA set the values for P,D,Q, and m to 0, set the values to run SARIMA
 - It is recommended to analyze the ACF and PACF plots, along with using the Box-Jenkins methodology and analyzing residual diagnostics to narrow the range here to reduce the time complexity of running the auto_ARIMA class

+## Directory Structure
+The results from running the tsmodule are stored in pdf and jpg files.
+The program organizes the files into the directory structure as described below to make them easily accessible.
+Once the program runs it is recommended to archive any of the needed files as they are subject to being overwriten or deleted.
+The files can be archived elsewhere, but a suggested folder structure is provided inside each of the folders below.

+- ##### plots/acf_pacf<br><br>
+ACF and PACF plot results for each time interval, contains 3 files for each interval which are the results from using first(), mean(), and max() resampling methods<br><br>
+- ##### plots/adfuller_results<br><br>
+Provides a table that summarizes the results from running the ADF test on each dataframe.
+Gives the p_value, adf_value, critical_value, and the number of times the dataset was differenced with the Pandas diff() method<br><br>
+- ##### plots/auto_arima_results<br><br>
+Table that provides the top 20 results from running the auto_arima class.
+Lists which model was used, interval, order (p,d,q)(P,D,Q,m), then AIC, RMSE, and MAPE evaluation metric results.
+Three files are created which sort the models by the following 3 methods: (AIC,MAPE,RMSE), (MAPE,AIC,RMSE), (RMSE,MAPE,AIC).<br><br>
+- ##### plots/cv_plots<br><br>
+Contains in-sample 1-step-ahead rolling and out-of-sample rolling forecast plots for each of the cross validation groups, for every time series specified in the configuration above.<br><br>
+- ##### plots/cv_results<br><br>
+Table that congregates all of the cross validaiton results in one place, gives RMSE and MAPE values for in-sample and out-of-sample results.<br><br>
+- ##### plots/decomposition<br><br>
+Decomposition plots that show the line plot for the data and plots showing trend, seasonal trend, and a plot of residuals.
+Plots for each time interval / resample method are created.<br><br>
+- ##### plots/diagnostic_plots<br>
+     - plots/diagnostic_plots/In-Sample Non-Rolling
+     - plots/diagnostic_plots/In-Sample Rolling
+     - plots/diagnostic_plots/Out-of-Sample Rolling<br><br>
+Creates diagnostic plots for each time interval / resample method for in-sample non-rolling, in-sample rolling, and out-of-sample rolling forecasts, organized into separate folders.
+Two versions are created: one using the plot_diagnostics() method provided by statsmodel package, and another containing a plot of the residuals, histogram, and a quantile-quantile plot. plot_diagnostics() provides all of these and an autocorrelation plot of the residuals.<br><br>
+- ##### plots/forecast_plots<br>
+     - plots/forecast_plots/In-Sample Non-Rolling
+     - plots/forecast_plots/In-Sample Rolling
+     - plots/forecast_plots/Out-of-Sample Rolling<br><br>
+Similar to the diagnostic_plots folder, this contains forecast results of each time interval/resample method for each of the forecasting methods.<br><br>
+- ##### plots/forecast_results<br><br>
+Contains 3 files showing forecast results for each forecasting method.
+Provides AIC, RMSE, and MAPE values.